fanux/lhttp/README.md

 message include save the record

 ###Multipart form data
-forexample a file upload message,the multipart header record the offset of each data part, each part can has it own headers
+forexample a file upload message, the multipart header record the offset of each data part, each part can has it own headers
 ```go
 LHTTP1.0 upload\r\n